-- 7.3.9 computer and network security; - 7.3.10 the secure destruction of personal data both electronic and paper copies; - 7.3.11 individuals exercising their rights; - 7.3.12 ensuring that we only use processors who comply with the UK GDPR; and - 7.3.13 physical security when the College site is used by external parties. - 7.4 The Data Protection Lead and Compliance & Risk Officer determine whether a Data Protection Impact Assessment is required before the College begins any new type of processing activity.
-For example, before the College introduces new software to store pupil records.
+- 7.3.9 computer and network security; - 7.3.10 the secure destruction of personal data both electronic and paper copies; - 7.3.11 individuals exercising their rights; - 7.3.12 ensuring that we only use processors who comply with the UK GDPR; and - 7.3.13 physical security when the School site is used by external parties. - 7.4 The Data Protection Lead determines whether a Data Protection Impact Assessment is required before the School begins any new type of processing activity.
+For example, before the School introduces new software to store pupil records.